NoLtour/Uni-notes/SESA2024 Astronautics/5 Mission analysis/impulsive orbital transfers.md

 ---

 ## Impulsive orbital transfers
-It is common to make the assumption that a manovre is impulsive, which is often a resonable approximation given the relative time of an orbital period vs the engine burn time.
-This assumption doen't hold for low orbital periods relative to burn times such as:
+It is common to make the assumption that a manoeuvre is impulsive, which is often a reasonable approximation given the relative time of an orbital period vs the engine burn time.
+This assumption doesn't hold when:
 - Using a long burn propulsion method such as [[ion thruster]]s.
-- In a orbit with a short orbital period
+- In a orbit with a short orbital period, such as a low earth orbit (chemical burns will often be mins but the period is only like ~90 mins).

 ### Outcomes of impulses
 When changing an orbit using an impulse it is impossible to achieve something such as the following: